You need more customers.

 Merchant Center hosts your inventory and product feed.

 Your product feed is the details of your products organized into a format specifically for Google Shopping.

-AdWords takes care of the bidding and advertising aspects of your Google Shopping ads.
+Google Ads take care of the bidding and advertising aspects of your Google Shopping ads.

 This is where you manage and optimize your campaigns — including setting your budgets and managing your bids.